 Sadly, the Coronavirus Covid-19 pandemic has caused the world to pause for a little while.
 This means little in-person, social interaction and no travelling while we support the efforts to contain the virus and recover.
 What it hasn't stopped is our passion to support one another, and dream of the future.
 And for many of us, we are endlessly dreaming of going on holidays after coronavirus.

 The FCO travel ban to certain destinations in Europe should always be checked.
-It is likely your travel insurance will not be valid if you travel to a destination which the FCO advises against.
+It is likely your travel insurance. will not be valid if you travel to a destination which the FCO advises against.
 You should always check with your travel insurance company for the restrictions in place and what you are and are not covered for.

 The world of travel and holidays will change due to the impact of Covid-19, so we wanted to create a guide to help you plan for the future and understand what might change when it comes to travelling again.
 And we also wanted to help inspire you to find new and exciting destinations to think about.